-The Northern Brain Injury Association currently has employees in Quesnel, Terrace, Prince George, Dawson Creek and Fort St. John.
+The Northern Brain Injury Association currently has employees in Quesnel, Terrace, Prince George and Dawson Creek.

-Tekah Sabal, our primary Terrace employee, is also responsible for community education and direct client services in Kitimat and the Nass Valley.
-In addition, Tanya Losier facilitates the Terrace support group.
+Tekah Sabal, our Terrace employee, is responsible for community education, group facilitation, and direct client services in Terrace, Kitimat and the Nass Valley.
+Tekah facilitates the Kitimat support group as well as the Terrace support group.